Paul Kaye: Acting career

 In 2020, he appeared in the Netflix drama The Stranger, as Patrick Katz, and portrayed "The Cowboy" in the HBO miniseries The Third Day.
 In 2021, he played Guy Forks in a Bonfire Night special of Mackenzie Crook's re-working of Worzel Gummidge for the BBC.

+In 2023, Kaye starred in The Pillowman, staged at the Duke of York's Theatre, London.

 Personal life

 In 1983, Kaye took a year out of university and lived on Israel's Gvar'am kibbutz, where he met an Israeli woman, Orly Katz.
 They were married in 1989.
-They have two sons and live in the Hendon area of London.
+They have two sons and, as of 2009, lived in the Hendon area of London.

-In January 2009, Kaye wrote an article for The Guardian in which he called for peace between Israel and Palestine after his mother-in-law was killed by a Hamas rocket strike on the Gvar'am kibbutz.
+In January 2009, Kaye wrote an article for The Guardian in which he called for peace between Israel and the Palestinians after his mother-in-law was killed by a Hamas rocket strike on the Gvar'am kibbutz.
 He stated, "My eldest son has Israeli citizenship and in two years he will have to choose either to relinquish that citizenship or to fight in the Israeli army.
-It can be only his choice.
-But, unlike the Palestinians in Gaza, at least he has one."
+It can be only his choice."

 In March 2019, Kaye gave a reading at the funeral of The Prodigy frontman Keith Flint.